ConnorR11/special-octo-bassoon/README.md

 ## 4. Build
 npm run build

-The app reads the `public.sold_contracts` table directly.
+The app reads the `public.deals` table directly.
 It does not yet write to the database or connect to Pipedrive.